MaximeCordeil/IATK/README.md

 </p>

 The Immersive Analytics Toolkit (IATK) is a Unity plugin to help you build high quality, interactive and robust data visualisation in Immersive Environements (Virtual / Augmented Reality).
 Use the *Visualisation* script to create data vizs interactively in the editor, press play and view your data in VR.
 Write simple code to use the *IATK* core graphics components to make your own interactive visualisations programitcally.
 <!-- With IATK, load CSV/TSV files and write simple code using the library to create immersive data visualisations.
-%IATK provides a *Visualisation* script to help you create and design visualizations within the Unity editor -->.

-IATK is an open project!
+%IATK provides a *Visualisation* script to help you create and design visualizations within the Unity editor --> IATK is an open project!
 We setup a roadmap with features that we would like to see in IATK.
-Feel free to contribute :)

 ## IATK editor components
 1. ***Data Source: import data into the scene***